Recent Curriculum Development in the School of Social Sciences

 Sophomore Year Experience Pilot Program

-The School of Social Sciences is pleased to announce the pilot year of the Sophomore Year Experience (SYE) in 2013-2014.
+The School of Social Sciences is pleased to announce the continued piloting of the Sophomore Year Experience (SYE) in 2014-2015.
 This program, directed to second-year SSU students and incoming transfer students, is designed to help bridge the gap between the first year (or previous institution) and what comes next.
-More Information is available in the Summer 2013 School of Social Sciences Newsletter and the Sonoma State University News Center.
+More Information is available in the Summer 2014 School of Social Sciences Newsletter and the Sonoma State University News Center.

 SSCI 299 Sophomore Seminar: How to Think Like a Social Scientist